tauseefusman/Snowflake-AI-Toolkit/README.md

 # Features

 ### Playground
-An interactive environment where users can experiment with Snowflake Cortex functions, test prompts, and and play around with cortex functions.
+An interactive environment where users can chat and experiment with Snowflake Cortex functions, test prompts, and and play around with cortex functions.

 ### Build
 A dedicated section for constructing and deploying data pipelines and workflows using Snowflake Cortex's powerful AI capabilities, enabling seamless integration with your Snowflake databases and tables